 Building a wardrobe for your first office job with a formal dress code starts with the fit.
 This doesn’t mean go out and buy a tailored suit (unless you can).
 Pay attention to how the jacket and pants drape along your body.
 It shouldn’t feel loose or pinch.
 Sit, stand, and move around in a suit when you’re trying it on.
 It should move with your form, not tug against it.

 As for the pants, just say no to pleats (for the style novice).
 They add unnecessary girth.
 Flat front suit pants offer fewer distractions and sharper lines.

 You also need to consider the number of buttons when choosing your suit jacket.
 Avoid 3-button suits and opt for one or two buttons.
-Depending on your office, you can get a single-buttoned suit for a more modern look that gives length to your torso with its deeper v.
+Depending on your office, you can get a single-buttoned suit for a more modern look that gives length to your torso with its deeper V-shape.
 For a more athletic and broader build, a two-buttoned suit can bring attention to your chest and less to your waist.

 Shirt Collars (There’s more than one style!)